Understanding and Overcoming Misophonia, 2nd edition (2017) is now available on Amazon.com and all major book sellers. Both printed and eBook formats.

 Triggers are sounds we hear in everyday life.
 Eating sounds and dinner table sounds are very common in our lives, and are the most common triggers for misophonia.
 The second most common triggers are breathing or nose sounds, such as nose whistles, heavy breathing, sighing, snoring, and anything associated with breathing.
-But really, a trigger can be any repeating sound.
-And the list of known triggers is like the list of all repeating sounds in the world.
+In a large survey I ran last year, 94% reported eating/chewing sound triggers, but really, any repeating sound can be a trigger.
+The list of known triggers is like the list of all repeating sounds in the world.

 It’s not that these sounds become triggers because of the sound itself.
 They become triggers because the person hears the sound in a specific situation and they develop a misophonic response to that sound.

 As mentioned, we find that triggers start with one sound or one person making a particular noise, and then the trigger spreads to similar sounds, other places, anyone making the already offensive sound, and sights associated with those sounds.
 So with time these triggers spread and spread.
 We will cover this in detail in the chapter on Developing New Triggers.